Astroua/TurbuStat/docs/tutorials/applying_apodizing_functions.rst

 .. image:: images/rednoise_pspec_slope3.png

 The slope is nearly 3, as expected.
-Note that we have limited the range of frequencies fit over to avoid the largest scales.
+Note that we have limited the range of frequencies fit over to avoid the largest scales using the parameer ``low_cut``.
 From the figure, it is clear that the samples on larger scales deviate from a power-law.
-This is a result of the lack of samples on these large-scales.
-This can be avoided by increasing the size of the radial bins, but we will stick with small bins here to highlight the affect of the apodizing kernels on the power-spectrum shape.
+This deviation is a result of the lack of samples on these large-scales.
+It can be avoided by increasing the size of the radial bins, but we will stick with small bins here to highlight the effect of the apodizing kernels on the power-spectrum shape.

 Before exploring the effect of the apodizing kernels, we can demonstrate the need for an apodizing kernel by taking a slice of the red-noise image, such that the edges are no longer periodic.